wackozz/isa/README.md

 ## LAB 3
 Design and implementation of a RISCV-lite processor with limited RSV32I instruction set support.
 Implementation of an additional absolute value instruction to be performed on custom hardware.

+## LAB4
+UVM verification of the MBE Multiplier made in LAB2 UVM verification of the whole FP Multiplier